hepplerj/Dissertation/ch1.dissertation.Heppler.md

 the form of cannery effluence.
 To aid the canneries in their production, San Jose especially became a willing partner.
 Beginning in the 1870s the small farm town began construction of a storm and sewage system that would funnel wastes away from the city.
-Much of the waste found itself dumped into the San Francisco Bay.
+Much of the waste found itself simply dumped into the San Francisco Bay.
 While the system seemed to effectively deal with the problem of waste in the city, it had the effect of upsetting the Bay's ecosystems.
 The dumping of the city's waste into the Bay all but destroyed the clam and shrimp